 When some people say, “I’m not an investor,” it’s often because they worry about the potential for loss.
-It’s true that investing involves risk as well as reward.
+Investing indeed involves risks as well as rewards.
 However, there’s also another type of loss to be aware of: the loss of purchasing power.

 Inflation is painful enough when you experience a sharp jump in prices.
 However, the bigger problem with inflation is not just the immediate impact, but its effects over time.
 Because of inflation, each dollar you’ve saved will buy less and less as time goes on.
 At 3% annual inflation, something that costs $100 today would cost $181 in 20 years.

 |Time is Money|

 Note: If inflation averaged 3% annually, everyday objects could cost much more in the future.

 ● The Consumer Price Index (CPI).
 The most widely quoted inflation measure tracks the price change from month to month of a basket of goods and services used by the average consumer.